Alyilyas/volcanic-tsunami-detection/README.md

 * Seabold, S., & Perktold, J. (2010).
 Statsmodels: Econometric and statistical modeling with python.
 In *9th Python in Science Conference*.

 * Tary, J. B., Herrera, R. H., & Van der Baan, M. (2014).
 Time-varying autoregressive model for spectral analysis of microseismic experiments and long-period volcanic events. *Geophysical Journal International*, 196(1), 600–611.

+---
+## 📝 Citation

+If you use this code or methodology in your research, please cite our manuscript:

+> \[Ilyas, A., et al. (2026).
+A statistical framework for the near real-time seismic detection of tsunami-generating volcanic flank collapses Focused on Anak krakatau.]

+---